How the BFI buys

 Transparency agenda

 The BFI is a non-departmental public body (NDPB).
-In line with its aims for greater transparency in public sector procurement and contracting, the government has outlined its requirements across all its operations in order for the public to be able to hold public bodies and politicians to account.
+In line with its aims for greater transparency in public sector procurement and contracting, the government has outlined its requirements across all its operations for the public to be able to hold public bodies and politicians to account.
 This includes commitments relating to public expenditure, intended to help achieve better value for money.

-Freedom of Information
+Freedom of Information (FOI)

 The BFI is committed to open government and to meeting their legal responsibilities under the Freedom of Information Act 2000.
-Accordingly, all information submitted to the BFI may need to be disclosed by the BFI in response to a request under the act.
-The BFI may also decide to include certain information in the publication scheme, which the BFI maintains under the act.
+Accordingly, all information submitted to the BFI may need to be disclosed by the BFI in response to a request under the Act.
+The BFI may also decide to include certain information in the publication scheme, which the BFI maintains under the Act.

-Potential Providers should also note that the receipt of any material marked ‘confidential’ or equivalent by the BFI should not be taken to mean that the BFI accepts any duty of confidence by virtue of that marking.
+Tenderers should also note that the receipt of any material marked ‘confidential’ or equivalent by the BFI should not be taken to mean that the BFI accepts any duty of confidence by virtue of that marking.

 Further information